 - 1. The challenge or need faced by the community and how the goal/vision for the proposal will meet that need. - 2.
-The communities to be served, including the geographic location, the populations in the service area, and any available, relevant victimization rates. - 3.
-The current legal services available to victims of domestic violence, dating violence, sexual assault, and/or stalking in the jurisdiction, and the gaps in those services in the proposed service area.

-Applicants proposing to address the LAV sexual assault priority must also:
+The communities to be served, including the geographic location and the culturally specific populations in the service area, and any available, relevant victimization rates. - 3.
+The problem of domestic violence, dating violence, sexual assault, and stalking within the proposed service area (use local statistics or the organization's own statistics whenever possible). - 4.
+The availability of victim services in the community (from mainstream organizations as well as other culturally specific organizations) and the proximity of those services to the lead applicant and culturally specific population. - 5.
+The gaps in those services and how the population to be served is currently underserved. - 6.
+The barriers experienced by individuals from the identified culturally specific population who are victims of domestic violence, dating violence, sexual assault, and stalking while attempting to seek and access services. - 7.
+Clearly state the need for the project.
+The need must directly relate to the culturally specific population to be served. - 8.
+How the population to be served would benefit from the project.

-- 4. Describe the problem of sexual assault (both intimate and non-intimate partner) in the proposed service area (include local statistics/data, whenever possible). - 5.
-Describe the available legal services for victims of sexual assault proposed service area, and the gaps in those services in the proposed service area. - 6.
-Describe the barriers victims of sexual assault experience when attempting to access support and legal services in the proposed service area.

-What Will Be Done (30 points)
+What Will Be Done (20 points)